rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 `Port 1023` # Generally used for testing

 > Changing the port can create a security issue.
-{: .prompt-warning}

-The catch here is that changing the port can create a security issue called "Non-Privileged Port Binding" or "Ephemeral Port Hijacking".
+>The catch here is that changing the port can create a security issue called "Non-Privileged Port Binding" or "Ephemeral Port Hijacking".
 While Linux restricts privileged ports (1-1023) to the root user, any unprivileged local user is able to bind and listen to unprivileged ports (1024-65535).
 Therefore, if our SSH server is running on, say, port 2222, and it crashes, a local user could start a fake SSH server on this port.
+{: .prompt-warning}

 My choice here is to implement Port Forwarding from the external firewall.
 I would open port 22222 in the firewall and redirect that traffic to port 22 of the machine running the SSH server.